matthewvalimaki/cas-server/README.md

 ## Configuration
 You can configure certain aspects of `cas-server` with command line arguments but majority of the configuration will require a [TOML] formatted configuration file.
+For an example configuration please see `config/config.toml.example`.

+## Running
+`cas-server -config /etc/cas-server/config.toml`

 ## Features
 * Storage